The figures on this page are approximate, but are designed to give you some idea of the costs of travelling in India.

 India is a shopper's paradise and how much you spend on textiles, crafts, art works, jewellery and the like is totally up to you.
 Many of the better quality shops will accept major credit cards while cash can be easily obtained against your credit card account through ATMs around the country.

-Bearing all these things in mind, the likely cost of a 10 day tour in Kerala, staying in 4-star hotels and including all transfers, transport by private air-conditioned vehicle with driver, all hotel accommodation, breakfasts, guide services, and entrance fees would be around $2300 for a couple.
+Bearing all these things in mind, the likely cost of a 10 day tour in Kerala, staying in mid-range hotels and including all transfers, transport by private air-conditioned vehicle with driver, all hotel accommodation, breakfasts, guide services, and entrance fees would be around $2300 for a couple.
 A slightly longer tour in Rajasthan, over 16 nights, using the same standard of hotels and with the same inclusions would cost around $3200.

 These prices are purely indicative - for detailed pricing and itinerary planning, please email us.